buk7456/FreeTX/README.md

 <p align="left">
 <img src="doc/img1.svg"/>
 </p>
-<em>Note: These screenshots may not reflect the most recent changes.</em>

 ## Compiling the firmware
 The code compiles on arduino ide 1.8.x or later.
 The code is self-contained so doesn't require installing any libraries.